fbpx

 Definition of Social Anxiety

-When the room is too big for you, and you’re surrounded by so many thoughts that you feel like a tiny voice in your head is telling you that you’re not good enough to be here.Β
+When the room is too big for you, and you’re surrounded by so many thoughts that you feel like a tiny voice in your head is telling you that you’re not good enough to be here.

 You’re so nervous that people can see it, and they’re undoubtedly judging you in their heads.
 You feel so rigid that it starts to eat you.

-People with social anxiety are afraid of or apprehensive about social situations.
-Anxiety is a fear that occurs in anticipation of an event, whereas phobia is an unreasonable fear of specific items or situations.
-Social anxiety is also known as social phobia.
-Shyness and social anxiety are not the same things.
 It is when you are so self-conscious and worried that you are unable to socialize.
 It’s the continual sense of being “on stage.”
 That you may do something embarrassing or humiliating, and one of the key symptoms you will experience is the fear of being judged by others or finding you lacking in some way.

-1) How to Overcome Social Anxiety?
+How to Overcome Social Anxiety?

 • Create awareness: You will gradually discover the triggers that cause your social anxiety; if you create awareness and recognize where your thoughts come from, you can confront those intrusive thoughts.